Film-making training for youth workers

 But not all young people understand the way that climate change will shape their future and many of Scotland’s young people have no voice in what is probably the single biggest challenge that their generation will face.

-We are delighted to partner with Screen Scotland through the Youth Climate Film Project and offer free film-making training for youth workers so they can support young people across the country to create short films that explore the climate emergency from a young person’s perspective.
+We are delighted to partner with Screen Scotland through the Youth Climate Film Project.
+Free film-making training for youth workers was delivered in 2020, so they can support young people across the country to create short films that explore the climate emergency from a young person’s perspective.

-Two experienced film educators will provide the online film-making training using simple and accessible smartphone and tablet technology.
-Following the training, youth workers will support young people in their youth work setting to create and show one or more 90 second films exploring the issue of climate change.
+Two experienced film educators provided the online film-making training using simple and accessible smartphone and tablet technology.
+Following the training, youth workers are now supporting young people in their youth work setting to create and show one or more 90 second films exploring the issue of climate change.
 This will empower young people to tell their climate change stories and express their views through the medium of film and to use their films to stimulate dialogue with influencers and decisions makers locally and nationally.

-To take part in the film-making training, youth workers must have prior knowledge or awareness of climate change.
-This could include, but is not limited to:
+To take part in the film-making training, youth workers must have had prior knowledge or awareness of climate change.
+This included, but was not limited to:

 - Completing or registering for the Climate Emergency Training for Youth Workers course or an equivalent